wp-plugins/copy-alerts/README.txt

 Contributors: Mark Nelson
 Requires at least: 2.3
 Tested up to: 2.5
-Stable tag: 1.0.2
+Stable tag: 1.0.4

-Adds a Copy Alert for a page or post
+The Copy Alerts plugin makes it easy to add a content copying alert for any WordPress post or page.

 == Description ==